Making Aaliyah to Israel? Here's a Relocation Interior Design Checklist to Israel to help you: What to Know Before You Even Pick a Neighborhood.

 Step 2: Property Reality Check

 Israel is layered.
-Every neighborhood has a culture , religious, secular, mixed, international, Haredi, creative, coastal, quiet.
-Choosing where to live means choosing who your neighbors are, what your kids hear on the playground, and where you’ll grab your coffee.
+Every neighborhood has a culture, religious, secular, mixed, international, Haredi, creative, coastal, quiet.

 Consider: